-You expect to deal with the occasional weed in your yard or vegetable garden, but pesky, persistent weeds growing through asphalt and other hard surfaces can cause a problem in your driveway.
+You expect to deal with the occasional weed in your yard or vegetable garden, but pesky, persistent weeds growing through cracks in asphalt and other hard surfaces can cause a problem in your driveway.
 Not only do weeds growing through asphalt hurt your curb appeal but they can also cause damage to the hard surface.
 Growing weeds and roots can damage already weak or crumbing asphalt even more.
-Commercial weed killers are an option, but you can also try nontoxic options first to kill weeds growing through asphalt.
+Commercial weed killers are an option, but you can also try nontoxic options first to kill weeds growing through asphalt cracks.

 Video of the Day